surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 > Routers live in Layer 3 and cares about layer 3 addesses

-Routers will forward traffic between IP based networks after ecaming the layer-3 header
+Routers will forward traffic between IP based networks after scaning the layer-3 header

 * Routers require IP addresses in order to operate - switches and AP's do not
 * They use and respond to ARP messages